Pay10-VA/creative-project-4/README.md

 The appointment manager page will list all of the user's currently booked appointments.
 The user will also be given the option to make changes to their appointment(like rescheduling a date and time) and to cancel that appointment.
 The entire site is based around the assumption that only two-dose vaccines exist.
 As such, users will not be allowed from making more than two vaccine doses.

+## Admin Page

+The admin page allows the site administrator to add, delete, and edit information, such as adding new counties and new vaccine locations, as well as deleting and editing their properties.